 The gold line lags the S&P 500 in up markets but is still upward sloping, so the DRS’s potential upside capture is not capped.

 In down markets, however, the value of the hedge is readily evident.
 As the S&P 500 drops, the hedged equity positions flatten out.
 At a certain point, the slope of the curve is flat or 0, meaning that the hedged equity position is insulated from further losses in the market.
-The value of downside protection is clear and is explored in-depth in previous blog posts regarding avoiding large losses and the importance of distribution of returns.
+The value of downside protection is clear and is explored in-depth in previous blog posts on avoiding large losses and the importance of distribution of returns.

 That said, in a flat or up market the hedge does act as a drag on performance.

-Target Returns for Cash Flow
+Targeted Returns for Cash Flow

 The third element to the Defined Risk Strategy is the short-term, market-neutral premium collection trades.
-These are meant to be an additional source of return that is not dependent upon the overall direction of the market.
+These are meant to be an additional source of return that is not dependent on the overall direction of the market.

 The impact is seen by overlaying the premium collection trades on top of the hedged equity position and is represented by the blue band below: